DZakh/rescript-schema/README.md

 - The **fastest** parsing and validation library in the entire JavaScript ecosystem ([benchmark](https://moltar.github.io/typescript-runtime-type-benchmarks/))
 - Small JS footprint & tree-shakable API ([Comparison with Zod and Valibot](#comparison))
 - Describe transformations in a schema without a performance loss
-- Can reverse transformed values to the initial format (serializing)
+- Reverse schema and convert values to the initial format (serializing)
-- Error messages are detailed and easy to understand
+- Detailed and easy to understand error messages
 - Support for asynchronous transformations
-- Immutable API with both result and exception-based operations
+- Immutable API with 100+ different operation combinations
 - Easy to create _recursive_ schema
-- Opt-in strict mode for object schema to prevent excessive fields.
-And many more built-in helpers
+- Opt-in strict mode for object schema to prevent unknown fields with ability to change it for the whole project
 - Opt-in ReScript PPX to generate schema from type definition

 Also, it has declarative API allowing you to use **rescript-schema** as a building block for other tools, such as: